gardener/etcd-backup-restore/doc/usage/getting_started.md

 * For `AWS S3`:
    1. The secret file should be provided and it's file path should be made available as environment variables: `AWS_APPLICATION_CREDENTIALS` or `AWS_APPLICATION_CREDENTIALS_JSON`.
-   2. For `S3-compatible providers` such as MinIO, `AWS_ENDPOINT` and `AWS_FORCE_PATH_STYLE` can also be made available in a above file to configure the S3 client to communicate to a non-AWS provider.
+   2. For `S3-compatible providers` such as MinIO, `endpoint`, `s3ForcePathStyle`, `insecureSkipVerify` and `trustedCaCert`, can also be made available in a above file to configure the S3 client to communicate to a non-AWS provider.

 * For  `Google Cloud Storage`:
    1. The service account json file should be provided in the `~/.gcp` as a `service-account-file.json` file.